ZacharyCulver/grc-learning-journey/security-plus-notes/domains/domain-1-general-security-concepts.md

    - _Prevents_ an incident before it happens.
    - Examples:
       - Firewalls blocking unauthorized traffic
-      -

-## CIA Triad

-### Confidentiality
-Protecting information from unauthorized disclosure.

-Examples:
-- Encryption
-- Access controls
-- Need-to-know

-### Integrity
-Ensuring data remains accurate and unaltered.

-Examples:
-- Hashing
-- Digital signatures
-- File integrity monitoring

-### Availability
-Ensuring systems and data are accessible when needed.

-Examples:
-- Backups
-- Redundancy
-- Load balancing
+      - Password policies requiring strong passwords
+      - Locked doors

+2. Detective
+   - _Detects_ an incident as it happens or afterward.
+   - Examples:
+      - Security alarms
+      - Intrusion Detection Systems (IDS)
+      - Audit logs

+3. Corrective
+   - _Fixes_ the damage after an incident.
+   - Examples:
+      - Backup restoration after ransomware attack
+      - Antivirus removing malware
+      - Patching a vulnerability after a breach

+4. Deterrent
+   - _Discourages_ attacks by increasing perceived risk.
+   - Examples:
+      - Warning signs ("This area under surveillance")
+      - Visible security guards

+5. Compensating
+   - _Alternative_ controls when the primary control isn't feasible.
+   - Examples:
+      - If you can't encrypt an old system's hard drive, use strict physical security (locked room) instead
+      - Multi-factor authentication (MFA) when full role-based access controls are not feasible by the organization

+6. Directive
+   - _Directs_ people toward correct actions
+   - Examples:
+      - Signs ("No Tailgating")
+      - Security awareness training

+---

+## *1.2 Core Security Principles*

+### CIA Triad
+The three fundamental goals of cybersecurity:

+#### Confidentiality
+- Ensuring only authorized people can access information.
+- Techniques: encryption, access controls, authentication.
+- Example: Encrypting sensitive email to prevent eavesdropping.

+#### Integrity
+- Ensuring data remains accurate and unaltered.
+- Techniques: hashing, digital signatures, file permissions.
+- Example: A checksum on a downloaded file verifies it wasn't tampered with.

+#### Availability
+- Ensuring systems and data are accessible when needed.
+- Techniques: redundant systems, DDoS protection, backups.
+- Example: A redundant pwoer supply keeps a server online during power failures.

+---

+## Non-Repudiation
+- Guarantee that a sender cannot deny having sent a message and the recipient cannot deny having received it.
+- Techniques: Digital signatures (proving identity and integrity), logging systems
+- Example: An email digitally signed with a private key ensures proof of origin.

+---